helium/helium-js/README.md

 import { Keypair, Address } from '@helium/crypto'
 import { PaymentV2 } from '@helium/transactions'
 import { Client } from '@helium/http'

+const client = new Client()

+// the transactions library needs to be configured
+// with the latest chain vars in order to calcluate fees const vars = await client.vars.get() Transaction.config(vars)

 // initialize an owned keypair from a 12 word mnemonic const bob = await Keypair.fromWords(['one', 'two', ..., 'twelve'])